 Budget hotels in Buenos Aires tend toward down and dirty hostel dorms or bare-bones modern hotels that have seen better days.
 Bonito, a handful of unusually shaped rooms on the third floor of a four-story 1914 building located in Montserrat near the center, is an exception.
 The old building was just waiting to be turned into something grand when a local architectural firm put its mark on it, inviting various contemporary Argentine artists to each decorate a room without interrupting the original layout.
 Every space is quite unique.
-While all units have private bathrooms and modern extras like LCD TVs and free Wi-Fi, the overall feel of each varies greatly: Some have curved windows.
-Some have two floors.
-Some have hand-painted wallpaper.
+While all units have private bathrooms, LCD TVs, and Wi-Fi, the overall feel of each varies greatly.
+One has a sitting area with elegantly curved windows.
+One has a lofted second bed.
+One has whimsical hand-painted wallpaper.
 One has a wine cellar.
 A common living area, anchored by a bar, is the social center of the property, and it occasionally plays host to cultural events like readings or film showings.
 There is also an on-site art gallery, 15 Litros.